TheMajorMayhem/SmileDoJ/instructor-guides/publicdef.md

-# 🧑‍⚖️ Public Defenders & Prosecutors Specific Training - Instructor Guide
+# 🧑‍⚖️ Attorney & Prosecutors Specific Training - Instructor Guide

 ---

 ## A. Course Overview

-The Public Defenders & Prosecutors Specific Training is designed to ensure that those playing these critical roles in Legal RP are fully equipped with the skills to handle court cases professionally, argue legal points effectively, and demonstrate legal fluency in both written and spoken communication.
+The Attorneys & Prosecutors Specific Training is designed to ensure that those playing these critical roles in Legal RP are fully equipped with the skills to handle court cases professionally, argue legal points effectively, and demonstrate legal fluency in both written and spoken communication.

 ---